 We work primarily with groups that are typically seen as `vulnerable’, especially single mothers and their children, the elderly, people with disabilities and/or mental health difficulties, and young people who are not in employment, education or training.

 Yet we encourage people to look beyond these labels and see themselves in a positive light – as vast reservoirs of talent, wisdom, knowledge and enthusiasm, which they can use in moving forward on their own journeys and in supporting others.

-Service users tell us that our services are essential for integration and accessing local services and constantly ask for a continued and expanded service.
-They see the services of the organisation as an important bridge towards better access, gradual integration, understanding UK system, becoming more independent, feeling better about one self and improving family relationships.
+Service users tell us that our services are an important bridge towards integration, understanding the UK systems, becoming more independent, feeling better about themselves and improving family relationships.